 An authentic life is the most personal form of worship.
 Everyday life has become my prayer.

 Not all worship comes in the same shape and size.
 Here at Carrs Lane we have the opportunity to share in different, creative, alternative and radical worship.
 Happening throughout each month there are many different varieties available and we’re always willing to try something new.
-Below you will find a list of those creative times of worship held during the month.

-Sunday Evening Fellowship at 6.30pm
+Occasional Sunday Evening Fellowship at 6.30pm

-Sunday Evening Fellowship, an informal time of Bible Study, discussion and food for the ‘younger’ members and friends of The Church at Carrs Lane.
+This is an informal time of Bible Study, discussion and food for the ‘younger’ members and friends of The Church at Carrs Lane.

 For more information on the dates and themes of gatherings, please see the church website’s events page.